 - 13x18 sheet cake

-- 8-inch or 9-inch two layer cake (filling and top of cake, leaving the sides bare).
-To cover the sides of your layer cake, make an additional half batch of frosting.
+- 8-inch or 9-inch two layer cake with thick frosting (filling and top of cake, leaving the sides bare).
+To cover the sides of your layer cake with thick frosting, make an additional half batch of frosting.

 In the recipe card below, hover over the serving size.
 Use the sliding bar to change the serving size and measurements.